 Difficulty controlling your emotions (emotionalism)

-- Expressing your emotions more intensely that you actually feel them.
+Expressing your emotions more intensely than you actually feel them.

 What can I do about emotionalism?